Counting AdS Vacua: Introduction

 One of the main motivations of the Swampland program \cite{Vafa:2005ui} is the observation of the apparent finiteness of the number of quantum gravity vacua.
 It is this finiteness which stands in sharp contrast to the naive expectation that there are infinitely many possible consistent theories of quantum gravity motivated from naive expectations based on EFT arguments.

 This finiteness needs to be qualified, as families of supersymmetric solutions coming from string theory come in a family parameterized by the vev of the massless scalar fields, called the moduli space.
 What one would have to mean by finiteness is presumably the total volume of such spaces.
 However, this space has sometimes infinite volume.
 Moreover, the number of AdS vacua is also naively infinite.
 To fix these issues, it has been proposed that the notion of finiteness refers to the volume of theories with a fixed UV cutoff $\mu>0$ \cite{Acharya:2006zw,Hamada:2021yxy,Delgado:2024skw} (see also \cite{Grimm:2025lip,Grimm:2021vpn} for links to tame geometry).\footnote{We use $\mu$ to denote the cutoff to avoid confusion with the cosmological constant $\Lambda$ of AdS.} In particular, any light tower $m_{\mathrm{tower}}<\mu$ invalidates the EFT, and such weakly coupled towers arise at the infinite distances of the moduli space.
 Consequently, the space of vacua obeying the cutoff $\mu$ lie in the interior of the moduli space enclosing a finite volume $\mathfrak{N}(\mu)$, which corresponds to the number of such vacua.
+From the CFT perspective, related ideas about defining measures on the space of CFTs and requiring a finite gap above the vacuum to obtain a finite theory space were recently explored in \cite{Belin:2025qjm}.

 However, this number could still diverge as $\mu\rightarrow 0$.
 The dependence of the `number of vacua', including the volume of massless modes, to $\mu$ in the case of Minkowski vacua has been studied in \cite{Delgado:2024skw,Ooguri:2006in}.
 One expects the number of Minkowski vacua to go as